kondareddyyaramala/GlobalNewsApp/README.md

 # GlobalNewsApp
   # Description
     * The GlobalNewsApp is a responsive web application, where users can view the latest news headlines across the globe.
-This ap gets the data from news API, and using angualr and angular material it renders raw json in to a eye catching view.
+This app gets the data from news API, and using angualr and angular material it renders raw json in to a eye catching view.
   # Run
     Running this application is pretty simple, and can be in couple of steps Check out the code